cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/vms/Vm.rst

 getBroker
 ^^^^^^^^^

-.. java:method::  DatacenterBroker getBroker()
+.. java:method:: @Override  DatacenterBroker getBroker()
    :outertype: Vm

-   Gets the \ :java:ref:`DatacenterBroker`\  that represents the owner of the VM.
+   Gets the \ :java:ref:`DatacenterBroker`\  that represents the owner of this Vm.

    :return: the broker or  if a broker has not been set yet

 getBw
 ^^^^^

-.. java:method::  Resource getBw()
+.. java:method:: @Override  Resource getBw()
    :outertype: Vm

    Gets bandwidth resource assigned to the Vm, allowing to check its capacity (in Megabits/s) and usage.